bgins/moon-flask/README.md

 The app uses SQLAlchemy and SQLite by default.
 Change `SQLALCHEMY_DATABASE_URI` in `config.py` to use another database.
 The script `build_db.py` creates the sample user SQLite database `data.sqlite`.

 Use the commands in `build_db.py` as a model for items you wish to add.
 Lines can be replaced in this script, but make sure include you include your additions in `db.session.add_all()` before the commit.
+Note that you cannot write over existing database entries.
+Delete the lines for existing entries before making your additions, or delete `data.sqlite` and build the database from scratch.

 Items can also be added, deleted or modified in the shell by running:
 ```